 The term "net zero" can refer to energy and/or emissions.
 A net zero energy building is one that has high performance with minimal energy use and meets its energy needs from heat recovery and locally generated renewable sources.
-A net zero emission building is one that has high performance with minimal energy use and the energy use it has is from low or zero carbon sources such as BC electricity and renewable energy respectively.
+A net zero emission building has high performance with minimal energy use.
+The energy use it has is from low or zero carbon sources such as BC electricity and renewable energy.
 JIBC's path to net zero will involve various projects in the following categories: